 Cleaning Rates versus Distance of PRS from Main Chamber

 Table 1.
-Turbo Plasma cleaning rates with different connector lengths and shape.
+Turbo Plasma cleaning rates with different connector lengths and shapes.
 Cleaning efficiency measured at 20 watts with Zephyr system on a 22L test chamber.

 |PRS distance from main chamber volume (cm)